Postgraduate Diploma Course offered by Dr. Bhau Daji Lad Museum

 Ranjit Hoskote is a contemporary Indian poet, art critic, cultural theorist and independent curator.
 Hoskote was an art critic and cultural commentator, as well as a senior editor, with The Hindu, from 2000 to 2007 and was principal art critic for The Times of India, Bombay, from 1988 to 1999.Hoskote has authored a critical biography as well as a major retrospective study of the painter Jehangir Sabavala, and also monographs on the artists Tyeb Mehta, Sudhir Patwardhan, Baiju Parthan, Bharti Kher and Iranna GR.
 He has written major essays on other leading Indian artists and monographic essays on the Berlin-based artists Dolores Zinny and Juan Maidagan.
 Hoskote has independently conceived and organised twenty exhibitions of contemporary Indian as well as international art since 1994.
 He was co-curator of the 7th Gwangju Biennale (2008) in South Korea, collaborating on this project with Okwui Enwezor and Hyunjin Kim.
 In collaboration with Nancy Adajania, Hoskote is in the process of developing a new journal of critical inquiry in the visual arts particularly focusing on transcultural artistic practice and its various undercurrents bringing forth the radical transformations that have taken place in the current global art world and its relationship with regional art histories.

-Dr. Jyotindra Jain was born in 1943 in Indore, India, studied Cultural Anthropology, Indian Studies and Ancient Indian History in Mumbai and Vienna, where he completed his doctoral dissertation in 1972.
-Dr. Jain was Director of the Crafts Museum, New Delhi, Professor at the School of Arts and Aesthetics at Jawaharlal Nehru University, New Delhi, and is now at Indira Gandhi National Centre for the Arts (IGNCA), New Delhi.
+Dr. Jyotindra Jain is an art and cultural historian and museologist.
+He studied Cultural Anthropology, Indian Studies and Ancient Indian History in Mumbai and Vienna, where he completed his doctoral dissertation in 1972.
+Dr. Jain was Director of the Crafts Museum, Delhi, Professor at the School of Arts and Aesthetics at Jawaharlal Nehru University, Delhi, and is now at Indira Gandhi National Centre for the Arts (IGNCA), New Delhi.
 Dr. Jain has been an Alexander-von-Humboldt Fellow, a Homi Bhabha Fellow and a Visiting Professor at the Center for the Study for World Religions, Harvard University, USA.
 His teaching and research encompass the entire breadth of folk and tribal art, Indian popular visual culture, ritual dynamics and cultural institutions of the 19th and 20th centuries.
+He has published a number of books on Indian folk art, including Ganga Devi: Tradition and Expression in Mithila Painting, Other Master: Five Contemporary Folk and Tribal Artists of India and Kalighat Painting: Images from a Changing World .

 Dr. Deepak Kannal is a practicing sculptor and an Art Historian.
 He has a number of National level awards, scholarships, distinctions including the Charles Wallace fellowship (for his post doctoral project at Cambridge UK) and a long list of Publications to his credit.
 He has delivered series of lectures for prestigious institutes in India, US and UK and was invited on chairs instituted by various Universities.
 He taught in the Dept. of Art History and Aesthetics and also was the Head of the Department and the Dean of the Faculty of Fine Arts, Maharaja Sayajirao University, Vadodara.